 After the first survey round, a tracking system was established with the aim of updating basic information about each child between survey rounds.
 This included household location and the names and addresses of two contacts for the child within the community but outside the household.
-Tracking rounds not only update information about location, but also serve as an early warning system for potential challenges during the survey and as a mechanism for maintaining connections between researchers and respondents.
+Tracking rounds not only update information about location, but also serve as an early warning system for potential challenges during the survey, and as a mechanism for maintaining connections between researchers and respondents.

 After Round 2, a set of follow-up protocols was implemented to increase the efficiency of tracking rounds.
-These now usually take place about a year before survey rounds, but this varies from country to country, according to both seasonal considerations and the age of index children when tracking is scheduled.
+These now usually take place about a year before survey rounds, but this varies from country to country, according to both seasonal considerations and the age of Younger Cohort children when tracking is scheduled.

 Wherever possible, researchers trace the new location of children who have moved and visit them at their new address.
 Patterns of migration differ across countries, and this has an impact on response rates.
 In Peru, for example, where migrants in the sample are widely dispersed, attrition rates are higher than in Vietnam, where internal migration is restricted.
-Some of the Peruvian Young Lives children have left Peru; in this case researchers are hoping to use an online or phone survey to ensure that the children are not lost to the study.

 Minimising attrition rates is about more than being able to locate children.
-Equally important is talking to respondents who want to drop out of the study to understand their reasons and perhaps keep them in the cohort by addressing their concerns.
+Equally important is talking to respondents who want to leave the study to understand their reasons and perhaps retain them by addressing their concerns.
 In some cases, respondents are unhappy about the length and complexity of the survey, and the amount of time needed to complete it.
-Ensuring that the survey is well-paced and contains a range of different methods for engaging respondents is an important aspect of keeping attrition low.
+Ensuring that the survey is well-paced and contains a range of different methods for engaging respondents is an important aspect of keeping attrition rates low.